Learning Paths & Practical Tools

 Find what you need, when you need it

-👨 For Boys & Men
+👨 For Boys & Men – How to Be an Ally

-✅ Listen without judgment
+✅ Listen without judgment – don't dismiss her pain or make jokes.

-✅ Help buy pads if needed – it’s normal, not shameful
+✅ Help buy pads if needed – it's normal, not shameful.

-✅ Respect “no” and boundaries – always ask for consent
+✅ Respect 'no' and boundaries – always ask for consent.

-✅ Speak up when you hear myths or period‑shaming
+✅ Speak up when you hear myths or period‑shaming – be an active ally.

-✅ Support equal opportunities in school and work
+✅ Support equal opportunities in school and work – free pads and flexible policies help everyone.

-✅ Learn the signs of abuse and how to help a friend
+✅ Learn the signs of abuse and how to help a friend – our Find Help page has resources.

 💡 Mini‑quiz for allies: